Everything we know about Jacket Potato on The Masked Singer

 Who is Jacket Potato?

-Jacket Potato’s shiny appearance consists of a silver jacket and pants, a shirt that looks like baked beans, cardboard container shoes, and yellow gloves.
+Jacket Potato’s shiny appearance consists of a silver jacket and pants, a shirt that looks like baked beans, polystyrene container shoes, and yellow gloves.

-The contestant’s mask is a giant potato with a split in the middle with cheese or maybe butter inside.
+The contestant’s mask is a giant potato with a split in the middle with butter inside.
 They also wear sunglasses.

-There’s not plenty of information about the contestant yet, but they’re a food-based character.

-So far, there’s just one vocal clue about Jacket Potato which reads: “Their vocals are sure to get you creamed – it’s jacket potato!”
+The first clue as to Jacket Potato’s identity was: “Their vocals are sure to get you creamed – it’s jacket potato!”

+Appearing on the show he declared: “I’m no angel, but I’m one sweet potato!”

+Jacket Potato sang “Viva Las Vegas”, the 1964 song recorded by Elvis Presley for the film of the same name.

-Many fans have speculated that Jacket Potato could either be a celebrity chef like Gordon Ramsay and Jamie Oliver or one of the actors from The Dinner Ladies, such as Maxine Peake or Kym Marsh.
+Many fans speculated that Jacket Potato could either be a celebrity chef such as Gordon Ramsay, Gregg Wallace or Jamie Oliver or one of the actors from The Dinner Ladies, such as Maxine Peake or Kym Marsh.

 A lot of fans are also guessing that British singer Brian Harvey is Jacket Potato.